 - Stream puck copies interface to other screens

 There are things that Sky Glass is, and things that it’s not – and it’s not a gaming TV.
-With no game mode, latency is a measly 66ms and with no Auto Low Latency Mode, 4K/120fps or Variable Refresh Rate, Sky Glass isn’t looking to play in that gaming sandpit.
+Latency is a measly 66ms and with no Auto Low Latency Mode, 4K/120fps or Variable Refresh Rate, Sky Glass doesn’t play in the gaming sandpit.

 The three HDMI inputs support the HDMI 2.1 spec, with HDMI 2 the eARC port for pass-through of higher quality audio to an external sound system.
 As Sky Glass has a built-in Atmos sound system, you could leave it at that if you wanted.

 Other connections include USB-C, Ethernet, and a DTT DVB-T/T2 aerial.
-That offers basic Freeview and acts as a backup in case the Internet goes down.
-There’s Bluetooth 5.0 (for the remote, general Bluetooth connectivity is arriving soon) and Wi-Fi 6.
+That offers basic Freeview and acts as a backup if the Internet goes down.
+There’s Bluetooth 5.0 (for the remote, and connecting other devices) and Wi-Fi 6.
 Sky Glass requires a minimum speed of 10Mb/s (25Mb/s for 4K Ultra HD).

 During start-up you’re given a choice of Default or Enhanced experiences.
-Enhanced activates voice control and the instant wake-up features, so the TV can be turned on via voice or by shuffling past, though the latter feature is not the most consistent in behaviour.
+Enhanced activates voice control and the instant wake-up features, so the TV can be turned on via voice or by walking past, though it’s not the most consistent in behaviour.

-More times than I can count I’ve walked past, and nothing has happened.
-Other times I’ve absentmindedly walked by to find it’s woken up.
-Waking it with your voice is more consistent and since launch has become quicker in the time it takes to boot.
+I’ve walked past it plenty of times and nothing has happened.
+Other times I’ve sat down on the couch to see it’s woken up.
+Waking it with your voice is more consistent and since launch the TV is quicker in the time it takes to boot.

-I wasn’t supplied with the Sky Stream puck for review but that works independently of Glass and is now available to buy as a standalone device fi you have an existing TV and just want to stream content from Sky.
+I wasn’t supplied with the Sky Stream puck for the Glass review, but it exists independently of Glass and is now available to buy as a standalone device – you can read what I thought of it here.
 Stream uses around 15Mb/s to stream content within the home.